datacommonsorg/import/docs/usage.md

 The Data Commons import tool is used to analyze and debug files that are developed in the process of importing new datasets to the Data Commons Knowledge Graph.

-It can:
+The tool:
-- debug schema (.mcf) files
+- Operates on two types of files: instance MCF (.mcf); Template MCF (.tmcf) and corresponding CSV files
-- generate instance MCF from template MCF (TMCF) and corresponding CSV tables
+- Performs resolution and, syntax and statistics validations
-- resolve references against the Data Commons API
+- Generates instance MCF from template MCF and corresponding CSV files
-- generate statistics validation reports to spot check time series data
+- Performs stats validation, generates reports with error/warning counters and sample time-series charts

 The tool is actively used for all data imports that are included in the Data Commons Knowledge Graph.
 It is under active development, including feature additions and bug fixes.